FeatherFramework/feather-admin/README.md

 ## Permissions

+Every menu action has a minimum numeric role level in `configs/permissions.lua`.
+All actions require level `99` by default, preserving full administrator-only access.

+Lower individual values to give junior staff limited access.
+For example, changing `players.view` to `50` lets level 50 staff view connected players.
+Keep `menu.open` at or below the lowest staff level that should be able to open the menu.

-Only characters with Feather Admin role (`level 99`) can use this menu.
-The role check happens on the server, so hiding or changing the menu on a player's computer does not bypass it.
+Buttons a staff member cannot use are hidden.
+Every player-affecting request is checked again by the server, so changing the local menu does not grant permission.

-If an administrator cannot open the menu, confirm that their active character has role level `99` in your Feather roles and character data.
+If an administrator cannot open the menu, confirm that their active character meets the numeric level configured for `menu.open`.

 ## Configuration